sixhours-team/aws-lambda-jdbc-java/README.md

 ## Usage

-Build the project and create the Lambda function by uploading the *.zip* deployment package using the [AWS Management Console](https://aws.amazon.com/console/) or the [AWS CLI](https://aws.amazon.com/cli/).
+Build the project and create the lambda function by uploading the *.zip* deployment package using the [AWS Management Console](https://aws.amazon.com/console/) or the [AWS CLI](https://aws.amazon.com/cli/).